facebookresearch/Mephisto/docs/web/docs/guides/tutorials/custom_react.md

 ![](/custom_react_review_renderer.png)

-# Building from task blocks with `@annotated`
+# Building from task blocks with `@annotated` [BETA]

 Mephisto at the core is built for complete flexibility over the kinds of tasks you can create.
-Building everything from scratch though can be a lot, so we've created the annotation toolkit and Annotated libraries.
+Building everything from scratch though can be a lot, so we've created the annotation toolkit and `@annotated` suite of libraries.
 These have components that may be useful for your annotation tasks, as well as examples of developed flows you can use or extend for your tasks.

-TODO - add links to the storybook and component documentation.
+The full suite of tools is currently in beta and can be found in the [Storybook here](https://annotation-toolkit-storybook.vercel.app/).